N0SO/DirArch/README.md

-# DirArch
+# dirarch
-Archive a directory of files.
+Archive a collection of files with the specified creation date in the specified location.